-If you are considering a project proposal to SPARC, and you have not already done so, you should immediately contact the SPARC staff via e-mail at firstname.lastname@example.org staff to set up a (video) conference call to discuss your project.
+If you are considering a project proposal to SPARC, and you have not already done so, you are encouraged to contact the SPARC staff via e-mail at firstname.lastname@example.org staff to set up a (video) conference call to discuss your project.
 They will be able to assist you in determining whether or not the Center can be of support or collaborate on your project– and what types of collaboration or support are possible.
 In addition you should also consider participating in a SPARC webinar, accessing the various resources the Center has on equipment and workflows at The GMV, or check SPARC’s FAQ.

 There are a number of different types of awards and collaborations that are possible.
-Following from your initial contact you should be able to determine which type of effort is the most effective, these are listed below.

-After your initial conversation with us, you can start your application process by registering for an account.
+You can start your application process by registering for an account.
 You must register for an account to gain access to the application forms.
 You can apply in one or more of the following categories: